phanturne/rag-project/python_backend/experiment/parsed_data.md

 Click here to return to Table of Contents
 ---
-# 23. Classes have started, and I cannot access my course materials and/or Canvas has not been set up for my course.
+23. Classes have started, and I cannot access my course materials and/or Canvas has not been set up for my course.
 Is this normal?
 As stated previously, course materials will be available sometime during the first week of classes.
 Unfortunately, we do not have control over when course materials will be available, nor do we have any additional information as to exactly when course materials will be available.
 Please note that some professors do not start their classes until later in the week, so you may not be able to view any course materials even if the semester technically has started already.

 If you register for a course during the first week that classes begin, please note that it can take up to 24 hours before you can access your course materials.
 If after this period of time you still cannot access your course materials, please contact canvas@gatech.edu for Canvas access.

-# 24. I successfully registered for a course, but Canvas is showing a different course prefix than what is displayed in OSCAR.
+24. I successfully registered for a course, but Canvas is showing a different course prefix than what is displayed in OSCAR.
 How do I know if I registered for the correct section?
 Instructors have the ability to edit the “display title” for a course in Canvas.
 Therefore, when crosslisted sections of different courses are being taught together, students may encounter times where the course prefix in Canvas is different than the one listed in OSCAR.
 For registration/degree-completion purposes, we will rely on your course registration according to Banner, not Canvas.

-# 25. Can I be switched to another course once the registration period has ended?
+25. Can I be switched to another course once the registration period has ended?
 No – unfortunately, even if there are seats available, you cannot be switched to another course once the registration period has ended.
 If you no longer wish to be enrolled in the course, you will need to withdraw before the semester’s withdrawal deadline.

-# 26. What is the difference between dropping and withdrawing from a course?
+26. What is the difference between dropping and withdrawing from a course?
 When a student drops a course, this action can only be done during active periods of registration (either in Phase I and/or Phase II).
 If a student drops a course, the course will not be reflected on their transcript.
 It will appear as if the student never registered for the course, according to their transcript.
 This means that the student will not have a record of enrollment for the term.
 If a student withdraws from a course (this is done after Phase II registration has ended and before the semester’s withdrawal deadline), this action will result in a “W” on the student’s transcript.
 If a student withdraws from a course (or courses) and receives a “W” on the transcript, this counts as a record of enrollment for that specific term.

-# 27. If I withdraw from a course and change my mind, can I be re-added to the course?
+27. If I withdraw from a course and change my mind, can I be re-added to the course?
 No – unfortunately, students cannot be re-added to a course once they have withdrawn.
 Please keep this in mind as you are deciding whether or not you wish to withdraw from the course (before the withdrawal deadline).

-# 28. If I withdraw from a course/semester, do I need to submit a Petition to the Faculty form to enroll the next semester?
+28. If I withdraw from a course/semester, do I need to submit a Petition to the Faculty form to enroll the next semester?
 No – as per Georgia Tech’s readmission policy, “With the exception of part-time graduate students, any student who withdraws during a term and wishes to return the following term must complete a Petition to the Faculty Form only.”
 Therefore, since OMSCS students are part-time graduate students, you do not need to submit a "Petition to the Faculty” form if you withdraw.
 Please keep in mind the Satisfactory Academic Progress policy as noted above when considering withdrawing from the semester.

-# 29. If I have an open OSI investigation for a course, or if I was found “responsible” at the conclusion of an OSI investigation for a course, am I permitted to withdraw or submit a Petition to the Faculty for a late withdrawal?
+29. If I have an open OSI investigation for a course, or if I was found “responsible” at the conclusion of an OSI investigation for a course, am I permitted to withdraw or submit a Petition to the Faculty for a late withdrawal?
 Per the Registrar’s website: “If there is an alleged academic integrity violation pending, the student may not drop the course.
 The status of the alleged violation is defined as ‘pending’ when an incident has been submitted to the Office of Student Integrity and has generated an electronic ‘suspected academic misconduct’ notice that has been sent to the student.
 If the student is found responsible for any prohibited academic conduct, she/he will not be

 Click here to return to Table of Contents
 ---
-allowed to drop the course.”
+allowed to drop the course."

-Additionally: “If the student is found responsible for any prohibited academic conduct in a class, she/he will also not be allowed to withdraw from the term.”
+Additionally: "If the student is found responsible for any prohibited academic conduct in a class, she/he will also not be allowed to withdraw from the term."

 Finally, a course is not eligible for grade substitution if the student was found responsible for any academic misconduct in that course, regardless of how many times it is repeated.